abjt14/portfolio/README.md

 ## Acknowledgements

-- Huge shoutout to [Josh W. Comeau](https://twitter.com/joshwcomeau) and his amazing work on the course ["Joy of React"](https://www.joyofreact.com/).
-I have been working on React for quite a while but being self taught, there were plenty of holes and inconsistencies in my knowledge.
-This is the first course I've ever bought and it has not only made me better at React, but also helped me become a better developer.
+- Huge shoutout to [@JoshWComeau](https://twitter.com/joshwcomeau) and his amazing work on the course - "Joy of React".
+I have been working on React for quite a while, but being self taught, there were plenty of holes and inconsistencies in my knowledge.
+This is the first course I've ever purchased and it has not only made me better at React, but also helped me become a better developer.
-- I've been a fan of [Rauno Freiberg's](https://twitter.com/raunofreiberg) work ever since I discovered his portfolio website.
+- I've been a fan of [@raunofreiberg](https://twitter.com/raunofreiberg) work ever since I discovered his portfolio website.
 His work has influenced a lot of my ideas, styles, and designs.
 I'm not a trained designer, but as I grow, I aspire to build his level of attention to detail.